-18. The Board proposed requiring entities to apply the proposed amendments retrospectively, but to provide relief in relation to the assessment of the recoverability of deferred tax assets.
+20. The Board proposed requiring entities to apply the proposed amendments retrospectively, but to provide relief with respect to the assessment of the recoverability of deferred tax assets.
 The transition relief would permit an entity to assess recoverability only at the beginning of the earliest comparative period presented.
 Paragraphs BC33-BC37 of the Exposure Draft explain the Board's rationale.
-In particular, the Board observed that requiring entities to assess whether the recoverability requirement would have been met at the date of initial recognition of each transaction within the scope of the proposed amendments could be impracticable or result in undue costs.
+In particular, the Board observed that requiring entities to assess whether the recoverability requirement would have been met on initial recognition of each transaction within the scope of the proposed amendments could be impracticable or result in undue costs.
+The transition relief would also be available to first-time adopters.